ognjenmarkovicc/ognjenmarkovicc.github.io/_pages/about.md

 of  [Markus Greiner](https://greiner.physics.harvard.edu/) on quantum simulation with magnetic atoms in an optical lattice.
-I have done my undergraduate studies at Trinity College at the University of Cambridge where I have obtained my B.S. and M.Sci. ([Part III](https://www.phy.cam.ac.uk/students/teaching/current-courses/III_overview)) degrees in physics.
+I have done my undergraduate studies at Trinity College at the University of Cambridge where I have obtained my BA and MSci ([Part III](https://www.phy.cam.ac.uk/students/teaching/current-courses/III_overview)) degrees in physics.